microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-user.md

 ---
 title: "Get access on behalf of a user"
-description: "Learn how an app uses the OAuth 2.0 authorization code grant flow to call Microsoft Graph on behalf of a user."
+description: "Learn how an app uses the OAuth 2.0 authorization code grant flow to obtain an access token from the Microsoft identity platform and call Microsoft Graph on behalf of a user."
 author: "FaithOmbongi"
 ms.author: ombongifaith
 ms.reviewer: jackson.woods